 - Supports the Oculus Rift VR headset with an eagles point of view.
 It is presently required to look around, but the simulator will run without it.
 No HTC Vive support simply because I do not have one.
 I am investigating the use of OpenVR to use other headsets.

 - Yes you can crash!
 If you hit the ground and the game resets to the title, you definitely crashed.

-- While there is no multiplayer yet, there is an observer mode where a second pc can watch the first and give an observers view.
+- There is an observer mode selectable on the in-game menu, so your main pc screen gives you a spectators view while you play in VR.
 The videos below show a variety of things you can find in the demo, including the observer function.

 - Wing flapping for the white tailed sea eagle is calculated using trig (sine/cosine curves, etc).
 It doesn't look bad, but it's not authentic!
 The other two eagles use traditional animations, but takes no account of your control input except head movements and flapping.

 - When you land, you must be landing roughly in to wind with little ground speed on touch down to switch to walking mode.
 It seems mostly robust, unless you land with the wind completely up your tail!

 - If you fly too fast, you begin to pitch down.
 It is controllable, if undesirable, but I'm still working on that.

 - If you try a loop and get slow, you will waste lots of height.
 That may not be a bug!
 Anyway whoever saw an eagle loop?